-The Racial Justice CommuniTeam is committed to healing the wound of racism in ourselves, our congregation and the broader community by providing opportunities for education and action.
-The Team hosts workshops, book discussions.
+The Racial Justice CommuniTeam is committed to heal the wounds of racism in ourselves and our community, through education and action.
+The Team hosts workshops, book discussions, and other special events.

 For on-going community activities:

 Reading to End Racism – Elly Johnson ( email@example.com) – an in- school program, uses volunteers to read to classes and lead activities.
 Training is provided.

 “Dreamer” tutors – Julie Schuldt ( firstname.lastname@example.org) – an after school program for low income students in Boulder Valley and St. Vrain schools.
 Training is provided

 Listen to a podcast – “Seeing White” from Duke’s Center for Documentary Studies – podcast.cdsporch.org/seeing-white – 13 episodes: history of racism, white privilege, conversations with authors and researchers.

 SUMMER 2017 – Common Read with Other Front Range UU Congregations:

 The Third Reconstruction: How a Moral Movement is Overcoming the Politics of Division and Fear, by the Rev. Dr. William Barber II

 Reverend William Barber II first created an interracial movement in North Carolina and now has moved on to become a national leader in fusion politics–see this link for more.
 Many Front Range congregations came together at our Fellowship to share what we learned and to discuss how to put those ideas into action.